mlnrt/pexip-logs-in-aws/README.md

 * Create a CloudFormation Stack using the "cf_template.yaml" and give your bucket name when asked for it
 * Deploy manually an EC2 linux instance, install on it a Syslog server and CloudWatch Agent, configure it (see the details below in the section "Configuration of the CloudWatch Logs Agent") and apply to the EC2 instance the IAM Role "Role_for_EC2_Syslog_Server" provisioned by the CloudFormation template - The EC2 instance must be restarted for the new role to take effect -

+# Do you have some CloudWatch Logs Insights sample queries?
+Yes, in the Wiki: https://github.com/mlnrt/pexip-logs-in-aws/wiki/CloudWatch-Logs-Insights-example-queries

 # What does the code repo contain?
 It contains
 * an AWS CloudFormation YAML template which will provision most of the needed resources (IAM roles, CloudWatch Logs log groups, Lambda Functions, Glue databases and tables...),